deepsquare-io/deepsquare-client/examples/hello-world/README.md

 # Getting Started

-This guide shows you how to use the DeepSquareClient library to submit a job, manage your job's credit allocation, retrieve job information and logs, and cancel a job on the DeepSquare platform.
+This guide shows you how to use the DeepSquareClient library to submit a job, manage your job's credit allocation, retrieve job information and logs on the DeepSquare platform.
 Specifically, you'll learn how to submit a "Hello World" job, fetch its logs, and display the job's output in your console.

 Ensure you have a [wallet set up with credits](../../README.md#obtaining-credits) and that you meet [the requirements](../../README.md#prerequisites)